 Lighting can consume up to 40% of energy in commercial premises, depending on the nature of the business and type of lighting used.
-Street and public lighting is the single largest source of carbon emissions for local governments.

 The biggest impacts on electric lighting requirements and design come from the architectural orientation, massing, ceiling height, and section profiles that determine daylight availability in a building.